 Don’t mistake my meaning when I say “willing vessel”!

 Too many live as if being a “willing vessel” means nothing more than sitting on the couch and waiting for that call.
 Oh no my friend, that is so far from the true meaning of “a vessel”!

-We that are called are a student, trainee, a war machine in the making, for battles against an enemy that is SO underestimated in his skills, tactics, and knowledge, and oh so capable of finding the weak spots in each of our lives where he can implant thoughts of defeat and inability to resist temptations that lead only to harm.
+We that are called are a student, trainee, a war machine in the making, for battles against an enemy that is so underestimated in his skills, tactics, and knowledge, and oh so capable of finding the weak spots in each of our lives where he can implant thoughts of defeat and inability to resist temptations that lead to harm.

 Love ya, my brothers, in Christ!